Mathijs-Bakker/godot-lsp.nvim/README.md

 # 🕵🏻‍♂️ Troubleshooting

-Common Issues: LSP not starting, no syntax highlighting, DAP failures.
+Common Issues: LSP not starting, no syntax highlighting, DAP failures, plugin setup.
 Details: See full [troubleshooting](docs/TROUBLESHOOTING.md) for steps and workarounds.

 ## 🤝 Contributing